-1 Benefit Description You pay Preventative Care medications to promote better health as recommended by ACA High Option The following drugs and supplements are covered without cost-share, even if over-the-counter, are prescribed by a health care professional and filled at a network pharmacy.
-Nothing Aspirin (81mg) for men age 45-79 and women age 55-79 and women of childbearing age Folic acid supplements for women of childbearing age 400 & 800 mcg Liquid iron supplements for children age 0-1 year Vitamin D supplements (prescription strength) (400 & 1000 units) for members 65 or older Pre-natal vitamins for pregnant women • Fluoride tablets, solution (not toothpaste, rinses) for children 0-6 Note: To receive this benefit a prescription from a doctor must be presented to pharmacy Covered medications and supplies High Option We cover the following medications and supplies prescribed by a Plan physician and obtained from a retail Plan pharmacy or through our mail service pharmacy: \$10 per generic formulary retail Plan pharmacy prescription Diabetic supplies limited to disposable insulin syringes, needles, pen delivery systems for the administration of insulin as determined by Blue Shield to be medically necessary and glucose testing tablet strips. \$35 per brand name formulary retail Plan pharmacy prescription Formulary and non-formulary drugs for sexual dysfunction or sexual inadequacies will be covered when the dysfunction is caused by medically documented organic disease.
+Benefit Description You pay Preventative Care medications to promote better health as recommended by ACA High Option The following drugs and supplements are covered without cost-share, even if over-the-counter, when prescribed by a health care professional and filled at a network pharmacy.
+Nothing Aspirin (81mg) for adults age 50-59 and women age 55-79 and women of childbearing age Folic acid supplements for women of childbearing age 400 & 800 mcg Liquid iron supplements for children age 6 months to 12 months • Vitamin D supplements (prescription strength) (400 units) for members 65 or older Pre-natal vitamins for pregnant women • Fluoride tablets, solution (not toothpaste, rinses) for children.
+Note: To receive this benefit a prescription from a doctor must be presented to pharmacy

+Benefit Description You pay Covered medications and supplies High Option We cover the following medications and supplies prescribed by a Plan physician and obtained from a retail Plan pharmacy or through our mail service pharmacy: Diabetic supplies limited to disposable insulin syringes, needles, pen delivery systems for the administration of insulin as determined by Blue Shield to be medically necessary and glucose testing tablet strips.
+Formulary and non-formulary drugs for sexual dysfunction or sexual inadequacies will be covered when the dysfunction is caused by medically documented organic disease.
 Prior Plan approval is required and the maximum dosage dispensed will be limited by the protocols established by us.
 Certain drugs for these conditions are not available through the Mail Service option.
-50% per non-formulary retail Plan pharmacy prescription, \$50 minimum / \$200 maximum \$20 per generic formulary mail service prescription

-Benefit Description You pay Covered medications and supplies (cont.)
-High Option Formulary and non-formulary drugs and medicines that by federal law of the United States require a physician's prescription for their purchase, except as excluded below. \$10 per generic formulary retail Plan pharmacy prescription InsulinDisposable needles and syringes for the administration of covered medications \$35 per brand name formulary retail Plan pharmacy prescription Inhalers and inhaler spacers for the management and treatment of asthma.
-Formulary and non-formulary oral contraceptive drugs and diaphragms.
-50% per non-formulary retail Plan pharmacy prescription, \$50 minimum / \$200 maximum \$20 per generic formulary mail service prescription \$70 per brand name formulary mail service prescription 50% per non-formulary mail service prescription, \$100 minimum / \$400 maximum 30% up to \$150 max per home self injectable prescription 30% up to \$150 max per specialty Plan pharmacy prescription (30 days) for specialty drugs Smoking Cessation Medication Note: Over-the-counter and prescription drugs approved by the FDA to treat tobacco dependence are covered under the Smoking cessation benefit.
-(See page 35) If the Plan allowance for the prescription at Plan pharmacies is less than the copay, you will pay the lesser amount No copay for generic, brand name and over-the-counter tobacco cessation medications when prescribed by a physician.
-If you request a brand name prescription medication over an available generic version then you will be responsible for the generic copayment plus the difference in price of brand name and generic drugs.
-Women's contraceptive drugs and devices No Copayment.
-However, if a Note: Over-the-counter female contraceptive drugs and devices approved by the FDA require a written prescription by an approved provider.
-Brand Name contraceptive Drug is requested when a Generic Drug equivalent is available, you will be responsible for paying the difference between the cost to Blue Shield for the Brand Name contraceptive Drug and its Generic Drug equivalent.
+Drugs and medicines that by Federal law of the United States require a physician's prescription for their purchase except those listed as Not Covered.
+Insulin Diabetic supplies limited to: Disposable needles and syringes for the administration of covered medications Drugs for sexual dysfunction Inhalers and inhaler spacers for the management and treatment of asthma Formulary and non-formulary oral contraceptive drugs and diaphragms Retail (30-day supply) • \$10 per Tier 1 retail Plan pharmacy prescription • \$35 per Tier 2 retail Plan pharmacy prescription • 50% per Tier 3 retail Plan pharmacy prescription, \$50 minimum/\$200 maximum • 30% per Tier 4 retail Plan pharmacy prescription, up to \$150 maximum (excluding specialty drugs) Mail Service (up to 90-day supply) • \$20 per Tier 1 mail service prescription • \$70 per Tier 2 mail service prescription • \$70 per Tier 3 mail service prescription, \$100 minimum/\$400 maximum • 30% per Tier 4 mail service prescription, up to \$300 maximum (excluding specialty drugs) Network Specialty Pharmacy (up to 30 day supply) • 30% per Tier 4 prescription, up to \$150 maximum (includes home self-injectable and specialty drugs) If the Plan allowance for the prescription at Plan pharmacies is less than the copay, you will Women's contraceptive drugs and devices pay the lesser amount.
+No Copayment.
+However, if a Brand Name contraceptive Dru Note: Over-the-counter female contraceptive drugs and devices approved by the FDA require a written prescription by an approved provider. is requested when a Generic Drug equivalent is available, you will be responsible for paying the difference between the cost to Blue Shield for the Brand Name contraceptive Dru and its Generic Drug equivalen